 There are 6 areas of ministry, and participants will be encouraged to focus on one:

 - Children, Youth & Messy

 - FX Leadership

-The documents you need for the ALT Pathway are available to download on the right.
+The documents you need for the ALT Pathway are available to download below.

 Study days: There are three full study days (10.00am – 4.00pm) themed around Mission & Outreach, Pastoral Care & Ministry; and Worship.